rodneycurl/flashcards/README.md

-# Michael Jordan Trivia Game By Rodney Curl
+# Michael Jordan Trivia Game
 Project 1 - Michael Jordan Trivia Game

-Instructions: I've created a Michael Jordan Trivia game.
-Please read each question and input your answer in the input box.
-If you are correct or wrong you will be notified on whether or not you made the right guess.
-Go through every questions until you have finished the game.

-Enjoy!
+**Project Background:** This was my first project assignment at General Assembly.
+I was tasked with creating a trivia game application within 2-3 days after learning about html, css, and javascript.

+**Instructions:** Click Start Game and answer as many questions correctly as you possibly can.
+As you go throughout the game you will be told which questions you have gotten correct.

+**Tools:** HTML, CSS, JavaScript